-Magnesium is an important electrolyte.
-It is a key part of many reactions that occur in the human body, affecting cellular function, nerve conduction, and other needs.
+Magnesium is a vital electrolyte that plays a crucial role in many biochemical reactions in the human body, affecting cellular function, nerve conduction, and other needs.
 Normal serum magnesium levels are between 1.46 and 2.68 mg/dL.
-Hypomagnesemia is an electrolyte disturbance caused by a low serum magnesium level (less than 1.46 mg/dL) in the blood.
-However, it is typically asymptomatic until serum magnesium concentration is less 1.2 mg/dL (0.5 mmol/L).
+Hypomagnesemia is an electrolyte disturbance caused by a low serum magnesium level of less than 1.46 mg/dL in the blood.
+However, this condition is typically asymptomatic until serum magnesium concentration is less than 1.2 mg/dL (0.5 mmol/L).

-Hypomagnesemia can be attributed to chronic disease, alcohol use disorder, gastrointestinal losses, renal losses, and other conditions.
+Chronic disease, alcohol use disorder, gastrointestinal loss, renal loss, and other conditions can be attributed to hypomagnesemia.
 Signs and symptoms of hypomagnesemia include mild tremors and generalized weakness to cardiac ischemia and death.

-Hypomagnesemia can be secondary to decreased intake, as seen in the following:
+Hypomagnesemia can be secondary to decreased intake.
+This is the case as seen in the following: